htanwar922/Language-Adversarial-Network/Readme.md

 To run the program on Colab:

+Copy the Work folder to the Google Drive.
 The directory should be: 'My Drive/Colab Notebooks/Work/'

 In that two directories get created after running extract_data.ipynb: